When Do I Need a Patent Lawyer?

 - The location and expertise of the lawyer.
 Patent lawyers, like all professionals, specialize.
 Some patent lawyers work only on patents for drugs, while others work on patents for medical devices.
 The more specialized the lawyer, the higher the cost.
 Lawyers in larger cities tend to charge more, as do those in larger firms.

 - The type of fee structure.
 Lawyers charge their clients in various ways.
 Some might charge by the hour, while others may give you a flat rate for submitting the application (and all that goes with it).
 A patent lawyer might ask for a retainer (a certain amount up front) and more money later if the per-hour cost exceeds that amount.

 Upcounsel estimates the cost of an attorney to file an application, from $5,000 to $7,000 for a simple application up to $15,000 for a very complex system.

-You might be able to use an online service if you have a very simple patent, or if you are filing a provisional application.
-But the service only guarantees that the application will be accepted, not that the patent will be approved.
+You might be able to use an online service if you have a simple patent, or if you are filing a provisional application, but the service only guarantees that the application will be accepted, not that the patent will be approved.